According to the United Nations, the world has 12 years to limit the impacts of Climate Change significantly.

 Currently, Australia remains one of the most coal-dependent countries in the world.
 Australia needs to go cold turkey on its addiction to the black stuff.

-According to experts, coal is not only one of the biggest contributors to climate change, but it’s also damaging to human health and the wider environment.
+According to experts, coal is not only one of the most significant contributors to climate change, but it’s also damaging to human health and the wider environment.

 Australia’s allies, such as Germany and the United Kingdom, have already made commitments to end coal over the next decade.